-Primary care doctors fail to recognize anxiety disordersFebruary 22nd, 2012 in Psychology & Psychiatry
+Primary care doctors fail to recognize anxiety disordersFebruary 22, 2012 By Katherine Kahn in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- Primary care providers fail to recognize anxiety disorders in two-thirds of patients with symptoms, reports a new study in General Hospital Psychiatry.